tudelft-cda-lab/SEQUENT/README.md

 A well-known challenge faced by many security analysts in their daily work routine is the large volume of alerts raised by the anomaly/intrusion detection system, turning the inspection of alerts to a labor-intensive task.
 The sheer volume of alerts makes it difficult for an analyst to prioritize which anomalies they should inspect first.
 FAITH addresses this issue by computing root causes for each detected anomaly.
 The root causes offer the ability to group and rank anomalies; once anomalies are grouped by their root causes, an analyst can use the frequency of the root causes to rank groups of anomalies.
 The analysts can then use the ranking to prioritize which group anomalies they should inspect.
 Additionally, FAITH establishes links between the root causes and the corresponding network data.
 The objective is to provide analysts with concrete instances of anomalous network behavior, enabling a quick and in-depth analysis of the discovered anomalies.

 ## Installation
-FAITH can be installed by running first cloning this repository and then running the following command in your terminal:
+FAITH can be installed by first cloning this repository and then running the following command in your terminal:
 ```
 pip install .
 ```